 - Minnesota offers online voter registration.

 - You should know: you need either a Minnesota ID or the last four digits of your Social Security number and an email address to use Minnesota's online voter registration system.
-If you don't have either form of ID and an email address, you can still register to vote by mail.
+If you don't have either form of ID and an email address, you can still register by mail to vote.

 Use the National Voter Registration Form